Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: System Model

-Leaf domains (i.e., edge devices) maintain blockchain ledger in rare cases either due to lack of trust or connectivity between the leaf domain and the corresponding height$-$1 domain or in order to offload traffic from the height$-$1 domain.
-When there is no trust, connectivity, or traffic issue, edge devices within a leaf domain send their requests to the corresponding height-$1$ domain.
-Edge servers within a height$-$1 domain receive transactions from the nodes of a single leaf domain, i.e., each leaf (edge devices) domain is connected to a single height$-$1 (edge servers) domain.
-In the height-$1$ domain, due to data dependency among transactions of the same domain, transactions are {\em totally ordered} to ensure data consistency.
-The total order of transactions is captured by {\em chaining} transaction blocks together, i.e., each block has a sequence number or includes the cryptographic hash of the previous transaction block.
+Edge devices send their transaction requests to their height-$1$ parent domains, e.g., leaf domain $D_{02}$ is connected to a height$-$1 domain $D_{12}$.
+In a height-$1$ domain, due to data dependency among transactions of the same domain, transactions are {\em totally ordered} to ensure data consistency.
+The total order of transaction blocks in the blockchain ledger is captured by {\em chaining} blocks together, i.e., each block includes the cryptographic hash of the previous block.

-A domain in height$-$2 or above receives transactions from possibly multiple child domains and establishes an ordering between all received transactions.
-If there is no dependency between transactions of different child domains, any unique order of transactions is acceptable.
-However, cross-domain transactions, which are appended to the ledger of multiple child domains, must be appended to the ledger of the parent domain only once.
-The resulting ledger is a {\em directed acyclic graph} to capture the ordering dependencies.

-If a leaf domain maintains the ledger (i.e, is an edge domain), the ledger of the leaf domain and the corresponding height$-$1 domain have a similar structure (i.e., linear chain).
-Figure~\ref{fig:ledger} demonstrates the ledger of different domains for the same network as Figure~\ref{fig:edge}.
-The presented ledger of each domain is indeed replicated on all nodes of that domain.
-In this network, we assume that only leaf domain $D_{04}$ is an edge domain (i.e., maintains the ledger).
-As shown, the ledgers of leaf and height$-$1 domains are linear chains consisting of internal transactions, e.g., $11$, $13$, and $14$, and cross-domain transactions, e.g., $12{-}22{-}31$ where domains $D_{11}$, $D_{12}$, and $D_{13}$ are involved in.
-However, in height$-$2 and above, because of the cross-domain transactions, e.g., $33{-}42$, the ledger is formed as a DAG.